sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter2/hardware.md

 node1.memory.update_state([complex(0), complex(1)])
 ```

 We set the state of this single memory to a quantum state, given as a complex array of coefficients for the |&#8593;&#10217; and |&#8595;&#10217; states.
-Let's also change our counter slightly to record the detection time:
+Let's also change our counter slightly to record the detection time.
+This can be done by accessing the `'time'` field of the detector info:

 ```python
 class Counter():